 Hardwood floors can make any home look more sophisticated and add some old style charm.
 The one thing that many people are often concerned about when they build or buy a home with hardwood floors is how to properly care for them.
-The job of maintaining a home with hardwood floors in it may seem daunting, but as long as they are regularly maintained, hardwood floors are durable, and can last dozens of years longer than a traditionally carpeted floor.
+The job of maintaining a home with hardwood floors in it may seem daunting.
+If you care for and properly refinish hardwood, it is a durable option, and can last dozens of years longer than a traditionally carpeted floor.

 Maintaining Hardwood Floors